 10 Senior Nutrition Myths

-It’s known that eating right can improve and extend lives, but what “eating right” entails isn’t always clear.
-This is especially true for seniors, whose nutritional needs are different than any other age group.
+It’s known that eating right can extend your life, but what “eating right” entails isn’t always clear.
+This is especially true for our elders, whose nutritional needs are very different than any other age group.

-Here are 10 myths about senior nutrition that are commonly accepted as the truth, but have been disproved.
-Learn more about these myths so that you and your family can start eating right and improving your health.
+Here are 10 senior nutrition myths that are commonly accepted as truth, but have been disproved.
+Learn more about these myths so that you and your parents or senior loved ones can start eating right and improving your family’s health.

 Eating guidelines provided by nutrition experts and the U.S. Department of Agriculture are based on decades of research into health.
-Educational tools such as MyPlate and the Food Pyramid, communicate the components of a healthy diet in simple way that anyone can understand.
-If more people followed these simple guidelines, Americans would be healthier.
-But most eating guidelines do not provide for the nuances and special nutritional needs of seniors:
+Educational tools such as MyPlate communicate the components of a healthy diet in a simple way that anyone can understand.
+Unfortunately, most eating guidelines do not provide for the nuances and special nutritional needs of seniors:

 - Food guidelines may suggest a diet that contains ingredients that interact dangerously with a senior’s medication